Triathlon FAQ: Frequently Asked Questions

 What about those disk wheels some triathletes use?

 Rear wheel flat disc wheels look wicked cool, don’t they?
 Makes your bike kind of look like a Stealth Fighter.
-Two problems: good ones are expensive, and they really won’t help you at all until you can ride well over 25mph.
+Two problems: good ones are very expensive, and they really won’t help you at all until you can ride well over 25mph.
 I’m putting it too simply, and the rocket scientists can give you the specifics, but in short, they will only help the very fast riders.
 Until you are one of them, save your money.

 What if something goes wrong in the Special Triathlon I’ve spent so much time preparing for?